Coral reef: Barrier reef

 Barrier reefs are separated from a mainland or island shore by a deep channel or lagoon.
-They resemble the later stages of a fringing reef with its lagoon but differ from the latter mainly in size and origin.
+They resemble the later stages of a fringing reef with its lagoon, but differ from the latter mainly in size and origin.
 Their lagoons can be several kilometres wide and 30 to 70 metres deep.
 Above all, the offshore outer reef edge formed in open water rather than next to a shoreline.
-Like an atoll, it is thought that these reefs are formed either as the seabed lowered or sea level rose.
-Formation takes considerably longer than for a fringing reef, thus barrier reefs are much rarer.
+Like an atoll, it is thought that these reefs are formed either as the seabed lowered or the sea level rose.
+Formation takes considerably longer than for a fringing reef; thus, barrier reefs are much rarer.

 The best known and largest example of a barrier reef is the Australian Great Barrier Reef.
 Other major examples are the Mesoamerican Barrier Reef System and the New Caledonian Barrier Reef.
 Barrier reefs are also found on the coasts of Providencia, Mayotte, the Gambier Islands, on the southeast coast of Kalimantan, on parts of the coast of Sulawesi, southeastern New Guinea and the south coast of the Louisiade Archipelago.